dzilber/dzilber.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+  I focus on statistical and mathematical modeling to understand how we are affected by the chemicals around us.
+The statistical side involves fitting models to data, where we strive to have a relatively simple and interpretable model that can explain or discover structure in the data.
+The mathematics come in when we want to incorporate our prior knowledge into the statistical model.
+For example, we may expect the data to obey a differential equation, be monotonic, or satisify additivity conditions, and we need to introduce these constraints to the statistical model.
+Although I have experience with both frequentist and Bayesian methods, I prefer Bayesian approaches.

-        Please reach out to collaborate 😃
+        Please reach out with questions or if you'd like to collaborate 😃

     design:
       columns: '1'
   - block: collection